Centralizers of Hamiltonian circle actions on rational ruled surfaces: J -holomorphic spheres in and S2xS2 and CP2 CP2

 \section{\texorpdfstring{$J$}{J}-holomorphic spheres in \texorpdfstring{$\SSS$ and $\CCC$}{S2xS2 and CP2\#CP2}}

 In this section, will show how the existence of certain $J$-holomorphic spheres in ruled $4$-manifolds induces a natural partition of the space $\jj_\om$.
-We shall state all the relevant results, and refer the reader to Chapter 9 of \cite{McD} for more details.

-\begin{cor} Let $\lambda = l + \delta$ where $l \in \mathbb{N}$ and $0<\delta\leq 1$.
+We shall state all the relevant results, and refer the reader to Chapter 9 of \cite{McD} for more details. \begin{cor} Let $\lambda = l + \delta$ where $l \in \mathbb{N}$ and $0<\delta\leq 1$.
 Then we have \begin{enumerate} \item Any $J$-holomorphic representative of the class $F$ is a simple curve. \item The only $J$-holomorphic decomposition of the class $B$ are of the form $B = (B-kF) + kF$, where $0\leq k\leq\ell$.
-In this decomposition, the $J$-holomorphic representative of the class $(B-kF)$ is an embedded sphere, while the class $kF$ may be represented by a collection of (possibly multiply covered) spheres representing multiples of the class $F$. \end{enumerate} \end{cor}
+In this decomposition, the $J$-holomorphic representative of the class $(B-kF)$ is an embedded sphere, while the class $kF$ may be represented by a collection of (possibly multiply covered) spheres representing multiples of the class $F$. \end{enumerate} \end{cor} \begin{prop} The moduli space $\widetilde{\Mm}(F,J) \neq \emptyset$ for all $J \in J_\om$.
+In particular, for every compatible almost complex structure $J\in\J_{\om_\lambda}$, and for any given point $p\in S^2\times S^2$, there is a unique embedded $J$-holomorphic sphere representing the class $F$ passing through~$p$. \end{prop} We also have an analogous result for $(\CCC,\oml)$. \begin{thm} Given any point $p \in \CCC$, and any $J \in \jsom$, there is a $J$-holomorphic curve in the class $F:=L-E$ passing through $p$. \end{thm} The following Theorem of M. Abreu and D. McDuff~\cite{MR1775741} tells us about the decomposition of the space of compatible almost complex structures on $(\SSS,\oml)$ into finitely many strata. \begin{thm} Let $\jj_{\om_\lambda}$ denote the space of all compatible almost complex structures (not necessarily invariant) for the form $\om_\lambda$, on $\SSS$ then the space $\jj_{\om_\lambda}$ admits a finite decomposition into disjoint Fréchet manifolds of finite codimensions